PostHog/posthog-js/README.md

 ## Developing together with another project

-Install Yalc to link a local version of `posthog-js` in another JS project: `npm install -g yalc`
+Install pnpm to link a local version of `posthog-js` in another JS project: `npm install -g pnpm`

 #### Run this to link the local version

-- In the `posthog-js` directory: `yalc publish`
+- In the `posthog-js` directory: `pnpm link --global`
-- In the other directory: `yalc add posthog-js`, then install dependencies
-  (for `posthog` this means: `yalc add posthog-js && pnpm i && pnpm copy-scripts`)

-#### Run this to update the linked local version

-- In the other directory: `yalc update`, then install dependencies
-  (for `posthog` this means: `yalc update && pnpm i && pnpm copy-scripts`)

-#### Run this to unlink the local version

-- In the other directory: `yalc remove posthog-js`, then install dependencies
-  (for `posthog` this means: `yalc remove posthog-js && pnpm i && pnpm copy-scripts`)
+- (for `posthog` this means: `pnpm link --global posthog-js && pnpm i && pnpm copy-scripts`)
+- You can then remove the link with `pnpm link --global posthog-js

 ## Releasing a new version